pratiphal/elevator-lld/README.md

 ## Explanation

-InternalDispatcher gets triggered by InternalButtons in ElevatorCar.
+1. InternalDispatcher gets triggered by InternalButtons in ElevatorCar.

+2. ExternalDispatcher gets triggered by Floor `pressButton()` function

-Elevator class contains a `move()` function which is triggered by dispatcher, and it runs a for-loop until it reaches the destination floor.
+3. Elevator class contains a `move()` function which is triggered by dispatcher, and it runs a for-loop until it reaches the destination floor.